Miscellaneous TTC links and resources

 ‘Every Station Club’ Members - List of Honour

 I salute every valiant Rocket Rider who has completed this epic journey of exploration.
 True Torontonians, each of you!
-[For the purposes of inclusion on this list, it’s whether you went to all the stations that existed at the time of your journey]
+[For the purposes of inclusion on this list, it’s whether you went to (and got off the train at) all the stations that existed at the time of your journey]

 If you’ve completed the trek and documented it online, send me a link and I’ll add it to this list of honour.

 Note: You only make my list if you exit the train at each station.
 Consequently Adham Fisher’s supposed ‘World Record’ 2:46:01 trip, while admirable in its own way, doesn’t make the cut.
 Ditto for the RMTransit, and Miles in Transit runs.
-Simply travelling through every node is a different accomplishment than actually visiting all the stations, in my opinion.
+Simply travelling through every node is a different, easier quest than actually visiting all the stations.

 More TTC ruminations of mine/projects